• Skip to main content

 1. Let the bread cool completely until it's room temperature.
 If it's still warm, it can become soggy when thawed.

-2. Wrap the bread tightly in plastic wrap or aluminum foil.
+2. Wrap the bread in plastic wrap or aluminum foil.
 You can also store it in a ziploc bag, making sure you squeeze out all of the air.

 3. Place in the freezer for up to 3 months.